Meister Eder und sein Pumuckl: 1999: TV series "Pumuckls Abenteuer"

 In 1999 another 13 episodes were broadcast on the Children's Channel, under the title "Pumuckl's Abenteuer".
 Due to Bayrhammer's death, the plot occurred aboard a ship and focused on Pumuckl and the ship's cook.

 This third season did not reach the popularity of the first two seasons of the show broadcast in the 1980s.

 2000: Musical "Meister Eder and his Pumuckl"

 On October 21, 2000 a Pumuckl musical called "Meister Eder and his Pumuckl" started to play in Munich.
 The musical has had over 250,000 spectators.

 2003: Feature film "Pumuckl and his circus adventures"

 The film "Pumuckl and his Circus Adventure" was produced between 1999 and 2003.
 In the movie, Eder died off-screen, resulting in Pumuckl deciding to move to Eder's cousin, who is played by Hans Clarin, who, due to his bad health, was no longer able to voice Pumuckl, which is why the character was voiced by Kai Taschner instead.

+2023: Neue Geschichten vom Pumuckl

+In the summer of 2022, a new German family television series based on the Meister Eder und sein Pumuckl series created by Ellis Kaut called Neue Geschichten vom Pumuckl (in English: New Stories from Pumuckl) was filmed and released on RTL+ on December 11, 2023.
+The premiere was at the end of June 2023 as part of the Munich Film Festival, where the production was awarded the Audience Award of the Kinderfilmfest.
+From October 26, 2023, the first three episodes were shown in selected cinemas for a short time.
+On December 25 and 26, 2023, both RTL and ORF 1 showed all episodes on linear television.